 Please see the Research page for more information about science on New Island.

-A major challenge for NICT is to address the issue of invasive species, particularly cats, rats and rabbits.
+A major challenge continues to be the issue of invasive species, particularly cats, rats and rabbits.
 An initial feasibility study has already been carried out, but solutions will need to be found to certain practical issues, particularly concerning the risk of incidental mortality of specific bird species, and a major fundraising campaign will have to be undertaken, before eradication can go ahead.
 To read the feasibility study, please click here.

 Another important aspect of our conservation work has been the management of sustainable tourism, mainly by visiting cruise ships but also by Falklands residents staying in self-catering accommodation on the island.
 Ian Strange was a pioneer of small-scale eco-tourism in the 1970s, and this has been a core part of managing the island since then.
 It is important that as many residents and visitors to the Islands as possible should learn about our work and the conservation challenges we face – but in a sustainable way which avoids any damage to the wildlife and environment we are seeking to protect.